Fujifilm X100V vs Olympus E-PL8

 It is notable that the X100V has a microphone port, which is missing on the E-PL8.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The X100V is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the E-PL8 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-PL8 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-PL8 was succeeded by the Olympus E-PL9.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.
+Further information on the features and operation of the X100V and E-PL8 can be found, respectively, in the Fujifilm X100V Manual (free pdf) or the online Olympus E-PL8 Manual.

 So how do things add up?
 Which of the two cameras – the Fujifilm X100V or the Olympus E-PL8 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.